 Virtual Museum of Canadian Traditional Music

 The Virtual Museum of Canadian Traditional Music is an online resource and interactive exhibit that explores traditional music in Canada.
-From Northern Alberta fiddle music to the roots of Ukrainian music in Canada, this exhibit traces the multicultural lineage of Canada’s early arts and culture environment.
-Funded by a grant from the federal Department of Canadian Heritage through the University of Alberta Museums and Collections, this project was co-produced with assistance from our former initiative, folkwaysAlive!, and in partnership with Smithsonian Folkways Recordings and the Canadian Centre for Ethnomusicology.
-It is part of the Virtual Museum of Canada.
+From Northern Alberta fiddle music, to Ukrainian and South Asian music in Canada, this exhibit traces various strands of Canada’s multicultural musical lineage.
+Funded by a grant from the federal Department of Canadian Heritage administered through the University of Alberta’s Museums and Collections Services (MACS), this project was conceived, designed, and directed by UAlberta ethnomusicologist Dr. Michael Frishkopf, co-produced by a team affiliated with the Canadian Centre for Ethnomusicology and our former initiative, folkwaysAlive! in partnership with Smithsonian Folkways Records.
+The Museum forms part of the Virtual Museum of Canada.

 South Asian Music & Culture in Canada

 The story of South Asian music and culture in Canada can be traced to the mid-twentieth century.
 Starting with a few families finding common musical practice and growing to numerous regional and religious institutions cultivating different musical expressions, South Asian music and culture have come to form a significant component of Canada’s socio-cultural fabric.
-This project was initiated by preeminent UAlberta ethnomusicologist Dr. Regula Qureshi and the Canadian Centre for Ethnomusicology (CCE), in collaboration with our former initiative and partnership with Smithsonian Folkways Recordings known as folkwaysAlive!
+This project was initiated by preeminent UAlberta ethnomusicologist Dr. Regula Qureshi and the Canadian Centre for Ethnomusicology (CCE), in collaboration with our former initiative, folkwaysAlive! in partnership with Smithsonian Folkways Records.

 The History of Gospel Music in Western Canada